digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/persistence.rst

 SSL
 ~~~

-This snippet shows how ssl can be configured for Postgres.
+This snippet shows how SSL can be configured for Postgres.
 You can find more information about the settings in the
 (`postgres documentation <https://jdbc.postgresql.org/documentation/head/ssl-client.html>`_):

 .. literalinclude:: /canton/includes/mirrored/community/app/src/test/resources/documentation-snippets/postgres-ssl.conf